-Macroscopic features described in Suarez et al. (2018) along with traditional carbonate petrography suggest a paleoenvironment which experienced wet/dry cycles.
-These features include redoximorphic color mottling, gilgai structures and mukkara cracks (Fig. 1), fracturing pervasive to varying degrees in carbonate nodules, microspar and spar recrystallization present in voids/fractures, Mn staining and root traces (Fig. 1, 2 and 3).
-Microscopic features are consistent with facies interpretations of Suarez et al. (2018) which suggest fluvio-palustrine paleoenvironment.
-Rhizoliths (i.e., calcified root structures) in nearly all nodule samples (e.g., Fig. 1 and 2) indicate that vegetation was present and the carbonate nodules are indeed soil-formed in subhumid to semiarid conditions (Zhou and Chafetz, 2009).
-Indeed, mean MAP derived from our CALMAG proxy record suggests 712 mm/yr (respective minimum and maximum MAP of 476 and 984 mm/yr for the interval; Fig. 5) and Δ47-based temperatures range from 11.4 °C (+7.5 / -7.0 °C; 2σ) to 18.8 °C (+9.2 / -8.4 °C;

-2σ), consistent with the subhumid to semiarid environments in which soil carbonates commonly form (Birkeland et al., 1999; Zhou and Chafetz, 2009; Breecker et al., 2009).
+et al. (2018), which suggest a fluvio-palustrine paleoenvironment.
+Rhizoliths (i.e., calcified root structures) in nearly all nodule samples (e.g., Figs. 1 and 2) indicate that vegetation was present and the carbonate nodules are indeed soil-formed in subhumid to semiarid conditions (Zhou and Chafetz, 2009).
+Indeed, mean MAP derived from our CAL-MAG proxy record suggests 712 mm yr-1 (respective minimum and maximum MAP of 476 and 984 mm yr-1 for the interval; Fig. 5), and Δ{47} -based temperatures range from 11.4 °C (+7.5/ - 7.0 °C; 2σ) to 18.8 °C (+9.2/ - 8.4 °C; 2σ), consistent with the subhumid to semiarid environments in which soil carbonates commonly form (Birkeland et al., 1999; Zhou and Chafetz, 2009; Breecker et al., 2009).

-Understanding the timing of carbonate formation in soils is important for interpretation of δ13C, δ18O and Δ47.
+Understanding the timing of carbonate formation in soils is important for the interpretation of δ^{13} C, δ^{18} O and Δ{47} .
 The solubility of calcite is the primary controlling factor on carbonate formation, and it is significantly affected by soil CO2 concentration.
-Because CO2 concentration is lower in warmer conditions, and drier conditions result in greater concentration of ions, calcite precipitation tends to occur during warm, dry conditions.
-Numerous early studies have suggested warm season bias in soil carbonate formation and thus the Δ47-derived temperatures (Breecker et al., 2009; Passey et al., 2010).
+Because CO2 concentration is lower in warmer conditions and drier conditions result in a greater concentration of ions, calcite precipitation tends to occur during warm, dry conditions.
+Numerous early studies have suggested warm season bias in soil carbonate formation and thus the Δ{47} -derived temperatures (Breecker et al., 2009; Passey et al., 2010).
 Recent work of Kelson et al. (2020) suggests this may not always be the case for a number of reasons.
 The presence of vegetation (suggested by abundant root traces) may shade the soil surface from solar radiation.
 However, Burgener et al. (2019) and Kelson et al. (2020) found that this effect is rare, and samples for this study were collected from paleosol horizons deep enough (i.e., > 50 cm) to be buffered against the effects of radiative heating (i.e., Burgener et al., 2019).
-Seasonality of precipitation, evaporation, and evapotranspiration likely affects the degree to which a warm season temperature bias may occur.
+Seasonality of precipitation, evaporation and evapotranspiration likely affects the degree to which a warm season temperature bias may occur.
 In a study of modern soils in North America, Gallagher and Sheldon (2016) suggested that only continental climate with rainy seasons in the spring had summer temperature biases.
-Suarez et al. (2011b) suggested that lower than expected temperatures of Mio-
+Suarez et al. (2011b) suggested that lower than expected temperatures of Mio-Pliocene soil Table 3.
+Lithologic and CALMAG (see text for details) data, with interpreted mean annual precipitation (MAP) for White Pagoda Site samples.
+All samples listed here are derived from interpreted B horizons of paleosols.